 - The S&P 500 Dividend Aristocrats follows an equal weight methodology.

-- This treats each company as a distinct entity, regardless of size.
+- This treats each company as a distinct entity, regardless of market capitalization.

 - This also eliminates single stock concentration risk.

 Dividends have interested market participants and theorists since the origins of modern financial theory.
 As such, many researchers have investigated the various topics related to dividends and dividend-paying firms.
-Previous studies by S&P Dow Jones Indices have shown that over a long-term investment horizon, dividend-paying constituents of the S&P 500 have outperformed the non-dividend payers and the overall broad market on a risk-adjusted basis.
+Previous studies by S&P Dow Jones Indices have shown that over a long-term investment horizon, dividend-paying constituents of the S&P 500 have outperformed the non-payers of dividends and the overall broad market on a risk-adjusted basis.

 In recent years, the increasing amount of academic and practitioner research demonstrates that dividend yield is a compensated risk factor and has historically earned excess returns over a market-cap-weighted benchmark.
 When combined with other factors such as volatility, quality, momentum, value and size, dividend yield strategies can potentially offer exposure to systematic sources of return.